SomeGuy3000/Dialogflow-testing/readme.md

 For now this test is separate from cypress because of issues but maybe sun i will add new cypress command.

+You may get all your necessary from: <https://console.cloud.google.com/iam-admin/serviceaccounts/>

-to run existing test use command:
+To run existing test use command:

 ```
 npm run dialogflowApi